garazy/vs-2017-ftp-upload/README.md

-If you are still not sure read the code here, it's very simple - https://github.com/garazy/vs-2017-ftp-upload/blob/82dddb54e36c911e30bffbcd746477657389966f/FTPUpload/FTPCommand.cs#L113
+If you are still not sure read the code here, this is the meat of the implementation - https://github.com/garazy/vs-2017-ftp-upload/blob/82dddb54e36c911e30bffbcd746477657389966f/FTPUpload/FTPCommand.cs#L113